 The Common Stock is traded on the Nasdaq National Market under the symbol "ASTM."
-The Preferred Stock will not be listed on any market or exchange, but the shares of Common Stock issuable upon conversion of the Preferred Stock will be approved for listing on the Nasdaq National Market upon conversion and delivery of the Preferred Stock.
-On November 14, 1997, the last reported sale price of the Common Stock on the Nasdaq National Market was \$5.25 per share.
+On October 31, 1997, the last reported sale price of the Common Stock on the Nasdaq National Market was \$6.00 per share.
 See "Price Range of Common Stock."

 THIS OFFERING INVOLVES A HIGH DEGREE OF RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE 7 OF THIS PROSPECTUS.
+SEE "RISK FACTORS" BEGINNING ON PAGE 6 OF THIS PROSPECTUS.